6. ch-image

 -w --uid=0 --gid=0

-to zero inside the container, and only one UID (zero) and GID (zero) are
+zero inside the container, and only one UID (zero) and GID (zero) are available

-available inside the container.
-Under this arrangement, processes running in
+inside the container.
+Under this arrangement, processes running in the container

-privileged system calls will fail without the workarounds described below.
+calls will fail without the root emulation methods described below.
+This

-This affects any fully unprivileged container build, not just
+affects any fully unprivileged container build, not just Charliecloud.

 The most common time to see this is installing packages.
 For example, here is